Regul8This/Regul8This.github.io/Regul8This_Validator.md

 # Regul8This Validator

+## Update to "Findora Discord Gone" Below
+On 3 May 2022 at approximately 1808 GMT, I was able to connect with Ryan, one of the Findora developers.
+He told me that one of the moderator's accounts was hacked last week and about 30 members were kicked off the server by the hacker.
+I was one of the lucky ones, I guess.
+I am back in the server and the links below work again.

 ## Findora Discord Gone
 As of approximately 28 April 2022, the Discord server for all the links provided below is gone.
 The [link to the Discord server](https://discord.com/invite/dHhY5pte) provided on the [Findora Wiki](https://wiki.findora.org/docs/general/intro/) no longer works.
 The [link to the Findora discord](https://findora.org/) on the [Findora home page](https://findora.org/) takes me to brand new blank Discord server.
 It seems to be the "new" Discord server, but I do not have any permission to verify or agree to the rules.
 I'm not sure what is going on with the Discord server.